Click on the headings below to view each section. If you require a paper copy of any documents please contact the school

 Unauthorised absences: when an explanation for the absence is not given, or days for which there is not an adequate reason your child will receive an unauthorised absence mark.
 Unacceptable excuses for a day off include: going to buy shoes or clothing – getting up late – a day off for the child’s birthday – going to see relatives, term time holidays or visits abroad.

 We are required by the Government to monitor all absences and do so every week.
 If your child is absent then they miss valuable lessons.
 An average of one day missed each week adds up to one whole school year missed in four years!
 PLEASE help us to educate your child by ensuring they attend every day.

 ‘Fast Track’ on Attendance

 We monitor every child’s attendance daily.
-As part of the Spot Light on Attendance initiative, any child with 10 or more unauthorised absences within the last year will be placed in an ‘Action Group’.
+As part of the Fast track on Attendance initiative, any child with 10 or more unauthorised absences within the last year will be placed in an ‘Action Group’.
 Any further unauthorised absence will result in possible court action.

 In the worst case, you may have to go to court and receive a fine.
 The Court section have successfully prosecuted two families from Paganel.